n3tSh4d3/NetShadeScanner_dev/README.md

 NOTE:USING ROOT CAUSES ARACHNI NOT WORKING!!!

-IMPORTANT! for scheduling firewall / IDS evasion operations it is necessary to enable the user to be root without having to enter the administrator password.
+IMPORTANT! for scheduling firewall / IDS evasion operations, it is necessary to enable the user to be root without having to enter the administrator password.

 Add you user in the "visudo" file linux of S.O.